-Job Market Paper: Macro-prudential Policy and Asset Liquidity
+Job Market Paper: Macroprudential Policy and Asset Liquidity

-Abstract: This paper develops a dynamic model to study optimal liquidity regulations that can be implemented on multiple assets that differ in liquidity.
-I show that optimal macroprudential policies are affected both by asset liquidity and the multi-asset structure.
-Lower asset liquidity amplifies drops of asset prices, tightens the collateral constraint during financial crises, and thus raises macro-prudential taxes to discourage the ex-ante holding.
-With multiple assets, the marginal benefit of investing in one asset is affected by future cross-price elasticities of all assets, whose effects depend on future trading positions and the tightness of the collateral constraint.
+Abstract: This paper develops a dynamic model to study optimal liquidity regulations for multiple assets with differing levels of liquidity.
+I show that optimal macroprudential policies are affected by both asset liquidity and the multi-asset structure.
+Lower asset liquidity amplifies drops in asset prices and tightens the collateral constraint during financial crises, thus raising macroprudential taxes to discourage holding.
+With multiple assets, the marginal benefit of investing in one asset is affected by the future cross-price elasticities of all assets.
+The effects of cross-price elasticities depend on future trading positions and the tightness of the collateral constraint.
 Quantitatively, optimal macroprudential policies favor a portfolio with more liquid assets and less borrowing.
-In the constrained-efficient equilibrium, agents decrease leverage by 9.4 percent and increase the liquid share by 2.6 percent compared to the unregulated equilibrium.
-The optimal policy lowers the probability of encountering financial crises by 8 percent and increases consumption by 0.99 percent.
+In the constrained-efficient equilibrium, agents decrease leverage by 9.4% and increase the liquid share of the balance sheet by 2.6% compared with the unregulated equilibrium.
+The optimal policy lowers the probability of encountering financial crises by 8% and increases consumption by 0.99%.
 Finally, I provide theoretical and quantitative analyses on the efficacy of the Basel III reform.
-Both the liquidity coverage ratio and the net stable funding ratio lower the probability of crises and shrink the welfare loss of the competitive equilibrium by 23 to 60 percent.
+Both the liquidity coverage ratio and the net stable funding ratio lower the probability of crises and shrink the welfare loss of the competitive equilibrium by 23 to 60%.